skube/gatsby/docs/tutorial/part-two/index.md

 You'll notice we imported the `Container` component we just created.

+Manually navigate to `http://localhost:8000/about-css-modules`.
 Your page should now look like:

 ![css-modules-1](css-modules-1.png)